Our Testing Procedure

 When we test other brands and non-branded sunglasses we still see many that don’t even pass the compulsory international sunglasses standards.
 And when testing to our standard the majority fail all or most tests with only a very small number of brands that come close.

-It’s this extra attention to detail that makes us the leading supplier of high quality baby and kids sunglasses in more than 65 countries.
+It’s this extra attention to detail that makes us the leading supplier of high quality baby and kids sunglasses in the world.
 Don’t your kids deserve the best?